Isetta-Team/Isetta-GameTemplate/README.md

 Choose **one** of the following two options to set up:
 ### Option 1: To setup using our template project
 - Download this repo as a zip
+- Retarget the solution:
+    - Open up the `.sln`
+    - Right-click the solution (GameTemplate Solution)
+    - Select `Retarget Solution`, then just select ok
 - In /GameTemplate/GameTemplate, create a `user.cfg` file, we will introduce how to use it later.

 ### Option 2: To setup a new project using the IsettaEngine: